jlangch/venice/doc/readme/ipc.md

 ## Managing Queues

 > [!NOTE]
-> All queue management functions require and 'admin' user when called
+> All queue management functions require an 'admin' user when called
 > from a client node!

 #### Create Bounded and Circular Queues